yiran94/EasyIntero_interoceptive_training_toolbox_HBD/README.md

 # Interoception Training with HBD

-Summary:
+0.Summary:
 -----------------
 Using webcam to detect heartbeat(pulse) through fingertip and conducting heartbeat discrimination training(Including confidence reporting feature)

-How this Code work
+1.How this Code work
 -----------------
 This interoception training program use heartbeat discrimination(HBD) task as the training method.
 After each HBD trial, the participants need to report their decision confidence and will be given the right answer as a feedback to improve the participants' interoception.
 At the same time, conductor can also change this code to not giving right answer, in this scenario, this program will be switched to a interoception accuracy(IcA) test.